MiaTothova/dinosaur-quiz/README.md

 ### The Scope
 To achieve my goal, I included the following features my website:

-1. A game container where all the buttons, Heading, questins and score will be nested.
+1. A game container where all the buttons, Heading, questions and score will be nested.
 2. Fully functioning Buttons to navigate, and control the game.
 3. Score area where answers will be added.

 ### The skeleton
 The Game consists of only 1 page index.html which is the main page.
-I am using JavaScript to make buttons and divs hide and re apear to give the ilusion of diferent game areas.
+I am using JavaScript to make buttons and divs hide and reappear to give the illusion of different game areas.

-#### // enter wireframes here
+#### // enter wireframes here....................

 ### Feature......